 Using No Interest Cards to Pay Off Debt

-Comparatively, credit card application is a lot hassle free from that required of a loan.
-And with up to 18 months interest free, obviously it is cheaper than a loan.
+Comparatively, credit card applications are much more hassle free than applying for a personal loan.
+And with up to 18 months interest free, obviously it is cheaper than a loan, if you make regular, timely payments.
 But do note that you have to satisfy the following conditions for it to work:

 - Committed to make the regular payment expected

-- Make a direct deposit arrangement, so that you don’t inadvertently forgot about the due date and lose your 0% deal as a result.
+- Make an automatic payment arrangement, so that you don’t inadvertently forget about the due date and lose your 0% deal as a result.

-- You should undertake to clear off the debt during the 0% introductory period.
+- The goal should be to clear all debt during the interest free period.

-- If you don’t pay off the debt BEFORE the 0% deal ends, you will see your rates jacked up ridiculously high.
+- If you don’t pay off the debt BEFORE the 0% deal ends, you will see your rates increase, and start paying interest on your debt.

 - Have a comprehensive plan to clear the debt.

-As in all major decisions, go through your due diligence before applying for any new credit card.
+As in all major decisions, use due diligence before applying for any new credit card.

-Check how much debt you are on currently, the interest rate being applied to you now, what saving when you transfer this debt to another card, the individual savings on cards under evaluation (including balance transfer fees), and have a correct mental picture in your mind on the absolute saving during the promotional period of the balance transfer offer.
+Check how much debt you owe currently, the interest rate being applied to you now, savings when you transfer this debt to another card, the individual savings on cards under evaluation (including balance transfer fees), and have a correct mental picture in your mind on the absolute savings during the promotional period of the balance transfer offer.

 Once you get the basics right, start looking at additional benefits of the card, things like cash back, sign up bonuses, rewards programs, etc…